midnightntwrk/midnight-wallet/README.md

 - Build transactions
 - Submit transactions to a node
-- Obtain blocks from a node
+- Obtain transactions from a node

 The current reference node implementation, which this wallet is able to connect, is the [Mocked Node](https://github.com/input-output-hk/midnight-mocked-node).